AetherialWorks/SamplePlugin/README.md

 >
 > ![image](https://github.com/goatcorp/SamplePlugin/assets/16760685/d9732094-e1ed-4769-a70b-58ed2b92580c)

-# SamplePlugin
+# SpamrollGiveaway

 [![Use This Template badge](https://img.shields.io/badge/Use%20This%20Template-0?logo=github&labelColor=grey)][new-repo]

-Simple example plugin for Dalamud.
+SpamrollGiveaway plugin for Dalamud.

 This is not designed to be the simplest possible example, but it is also not designed to cover everything you might want to do.
 For more detailed questions, come ask in [the Discord](https://discord.gg/holdshift).